jakekeeys/shinobi-tensorflow/Docker/README.md

 # Install Shinobi with Docker

-> Image is based on Ubuntu Bionic (18.04).
+> Image is based on Ubuntu Bionic (20.04).
 Node.js 12 is used.
-MariaDB is included.
+MariaDB and FFmpeg are included.

 1. Download Repo